Charles, Duke of Vendôme: War with England

 Relations between the two crowns had been difficult since the collapse of negotiations between the crowns in 1521.
-Nevertheless, François had not entirely cast down the prospect of attempting friendship with the English king.
-Though François was interested in friendship, he had not paid the money he owed to the English crown since May 1521.
+Nevertheless, Francis had not entirely cast down the prospect of attempting friendship with the English king.
+Though Francis was interested in friendship, he had not paid the money he owed to the English crown since May 1521.
 He had further cut off the pensions that were afforded to several English princes, including the duke of Norfolk and the cardinal Wolsey.
-After complaints from the English king, in January 1522, François assured Henry he would abide by his promises.
-February came and went without payment, François writing to Henry, characterising the Emperor as the aggressor in the Franco-Imperial conflict, and asking for the English king's support.
+After complaints from the English king, in January 1522, Francis assured Henry he would abide by his promises.
+February came and went without payment, Francis writing to Henry, characterising the Emperor as the aggressor in the Franco-Imperial conflict, and asking for the English king's support.

 On 23 May, the Holy Roman Emperor was to be found in Bruges.
 He travelled to Dunkerque on 24 May, then Calais the day after.
 He was at Dover on 26 May where he met with the cardinal Wolsey and soon thereafter the English king.
 He would spend the next month in England before embarking for Iberia in July.
 During his stay in the country, Henry promised a combined invasion of France prior to May 1523, and an English expeditionary force prior to August 1522.

-On 28 May, Henry's representative, Thomas Cheney met with François in Lyon.
-In the hopes of securing his money, a truce was again proposed (for François to make with the Imperials), and if François would refuse this, Henry would assume his claim to be the protector of the Imperial Low Countries and declare war on the king.
+On 28 May, Henry's representative, Thomas Cheney met with Francis in Lyon.
+In the hopes of securing his money, a truce was again proposed (for Francis to make with the Imperials), and if Francis would refuse this, Henry would assume his claim to be the protector of the Imperial Low Countries and declare war on the king.

-The day after, 29 May, Henry's declaration of war was read to François by a herald: the English king complained of the unpaid debts, breaches of the treaty of London, French aggressions against the Emperor, French support for the duke of Albany (an enemy of Henry's in Scotland).
-François allegedly delivered a quick and scornful response in which he assured that the English would quickly tire of waging war.
+The day after, 29 May, Henry's declaration of war was read to Francis by a herald: the English king complained of the unpaid debts, breaches of the treaty of London, French aggressions against the Emperor, French support for the duke of Albany (an enemy of Henry's in Scotland).
+Francis allegedly delivered a quick and scornful response in which he assured that the English would quickly tire of waging war.